isaac11-tech/the_muezzin_final_project/README.md

 # the_muezzin_final_project

 ## Introduction:
 Hi! this is my final project .
-In this project, I handle audio files, process them, make a pipeline, and save them in MongoDB.
-The file itself is processed with the audio processed in Elasticsearch, the information about the processed file, and everything goes through kafka server
+In this project, I handle audio files, process them,Analyze them, make a pipeline, and save the file in MongoDB.the metadata about the file, including classification and hazard analysis, will be stored in Elasticsearch.
 Think of it as:
-file(.wav) → Kafka → process → Save → Elasticsearch & mongoDB
+file(.wav) → Kafka → process → Save → Elasticsearch & mongoDB → Analysis → Elasticsearch

 ---